the records committee

 Neil grew up in Nottingham where he began birding on local gravel pits in the early 1980’s, before moving permanently to Norfolk in 1992.
 Neil spent several years working for the Norfolk Wildlife Trust at Holme Dunes and for the last twenty years as permanent seasonal warden on Scolt Head Island for Natural England.
 He has spent many winters birding abroad, spending recent winters in Thailand.
 Neil has been involved with Norfolk bird recording for 25 years and took over the role as county bird recorder from Dave and Jacquie Bridges in Aug 2016.

-Mick Saunt - Committee Member (since 2024)
+Mick Saunt - Committee Secretary (non-voting)

 Norfolk born and bred and has spent the past forty years birding in the county combined with extensive overseas trips across Europe, Asia, Africa, Australia and North America.
 A previous member of the County Rarities Committee, since retirement in 2011 has adopted the extensive (and usually bird-free) area between Waxham and Winterton as his local patch.